Preprocessing observations used for validation

 OUTPUTS

-The vector file containing only points is written in the following file: fordead_data/vector/preprocessed_obs_tuto.shp
+The vector file containing only points is written in the file fordead_data/vector/preprocessed_obs_tuto.shp given by the parameter preprocessed_obs_path.

 Observations outside of the footprint of the Sentinel-2 data are removed from the resulting vector and their ID printed in the command prompt.

-The following figure shows a zoomed view on observation 7 and corresponding attribute table.
+The following figure shows a zoomed view on observation 7 with Sentinel-2 THEIA data.

 NOTE : If the initial vector file contains points, their locations are preserved and their id_pixel attribute is set to 1.